hove-io/navitia/documentation/slate/source/includes/apis.md

 ### Precisions on `free_radius_from/free_radius_to`

-These parameters allow to find the nearest stop point (within free_radius distance) to the given coordinates.
+These parameters find the nearest stop point (within free_radius distance) to the given coordinates.
-This allows to skip walking sections between the point of departure/arrival and the stop point.
+Then, it allows skipping walking sections between the point of departure/arrival and those nearest stop points.

 Example: